danisulda/danisulda/README.md

+## **The student at the Ettore Majorana Technical Institute in Grugliasco |  I'm passionate about football and fashion |  My dream is to launch a successful online brand that reflects my personal style and vision**

-👦 ##I am Daniel Soldano
+👦 **I am Daniel Soldano**

-💻I'm 16 years old and currently attending school, where I mainly study computer science.
+💻I'm 16 years old and I'm a student at the Ettore Majorana Technical Institute in Grugliasco, where I mainly study computer science.
 I'm passionate about football, video games, and fashion.
 Right now, I'm learning and improving my web development skills with the goal of creating my own website to sell the clothes I design.

-👋 Who I Am and What I Do
+👋 **Who I Am and What I Do**

 - 🧑‍💻 My name is Daniel Soldano and I’m a student at the Ettore Majorana Technical Institute in Grugliasco
 - 📚 I study computer science and I’m passionate about technology and software development